 Your teen and you – No 4 – time to create a win-win deal

-It’s time to get down and decide a win-win deal together and take turns speaking and listening to each other.
+It’s time to get serious and decide a win-win deal together.
+Take turns speaking and listening to each other.
 For negotiations to be successful create a situation where your teen will stay comfortable and alert enough to listen closely to you.
-The most important thing you can do is to keep any of your… Continue reading Your teen and you – No 4 – time to create a win-win deal
+The most important thing you can do is to keep any of your positive… Continue reading Your teen and you – No 4 – time to create a win-win deal

 Learning how to handwrite is not an unnecessary skill….yet.